nikgraf/belle/README.md

 ### Import & use Belle Components

-We recommend you get started with [React](https://facebook.github.io/react/) first.
+We recommend you to get started with [React](https://facebook.github.io/react/) first.
 Once you have a simple application setup you can import any Belle component and use it right away.
 No stylesheets, font or any other prerequisite needed.

 ```html
 <!doctype html>